Ensemble Audition Information

 Here’s how to audition:

 → Print and complete the choral audition form before arriving at your audition (available online here or outside the audition room).
 Print double-sided on white paper.
 Write your name on the top of both sides.

 → Please arrive ten minutes early for your audition.

 The 8-minute audition will include singing My Country, ‘Tis of Thee (we have the words and will help you with your best starting note), and sight reading.
 International students may choose a simple song of their choice.
 The conductors will help you decide which choir best suits your schedule and abilities at the end of the audition.
 Each choir has several required concerts per semester.

 → Please wait for your audition results before enrolling.
 Everyone will receive results within a few days, so please email if you do not hear back.

-Fall 2018: Choral Union, Madrigal Singers, and Chorale are open to interested community members (non-UW students).
-Auditions for will be held in Humanities Building, 455 N. Park Street:
+Spring 2019: Choral Union, Madrigal Singers, and Chorale are open to interested community members (non-UW students).
+Auditions for will be held in the George L. Mosse Humanities Building, 455 N. Park St.:

 There is no need to sign up in advance for a time slot, auditions are first come/first serve.
 The 8-minute audition will include singing My Country, ‘Tis of Thee, and some sight reading.